JohnBennington94/JB-Geb-Automation/README.md

 ## Description

-This is an example of incorporating Geb into a Gradle build.
-It shows the use of Spock and JUnit 4 tests.

 The build is setup to work with Firefox and Chrome.

 Have a look at the `build.gradle` and the `src/test/resources/GebConfig.groovy` files.

-##Pre-requisites
+## Pre-requisites

 Gradle build has been tested with and works with jdk version 1.8 - higher versions may not be supported without updating dependencies